About the URSA program

 - Major(s) and Minor(s)

-- College (Norm Brodsky College of Business; College of Liberal Arts and Sciences; College of Education and Human Services; and Westminster College of the Arts)
+- College (Norm Brodsky College of Business; College of Arts and Sciences; and the College of Education and Human Services)

 - Name(s) and Department(s) of Faculty Mentor(s)